NBA : A group of players do not want to restart the NBA

 To players who are against the resumption of Orlando they would not be paid for the lost games, the sources said.

-The league began withholding 25% of the players’ salaries on May 15 due to the force majeure provision in the collective bargaining agreement that will pay the teams for the canceled games.
+The league began withholding 25% of players’ salaries on May 15 due to the force majeure provision in the collective bargaining agreement that will pay teams for canceled games.

 The NBA plans to allow replacements for players who test positive for the coronavirus or suffer injuries, sources said, adding that they would no longer be eligible for the remainder of the 2019-20 season.